-- 1. Move the shipping container close to the intended installation location, leave it on the floor - 2.
+- 1. Move the shipping container close to the intended installation location, leave it on the floor. - 2.
+Remove plastic bag, tape, staples, and strip from the top of the box. - 3.
 Open the top of the box.
-Remove the insert from the top of the protective box, which may contain the booster, converter, and the toolkit - 3.
+Remove the insert from the top of the protective box. - 4.
 Remove the staples at the bottom of the protective box.
-Lift the protective box off the pallet
+Lift the protective box off the pallet.